 0H.
 Byrne and D. Drasdo, Individual-based and continuum models of growing cell populations: a comparison, J. Math.
-Biol, 2009 0B.
+Biol, 2009

+0B.
 Perthame, Transport equations in biology, Springer, 2007

-3.4.
-Stochastic models
+3.3.
+Stochastic and agent-based models

-The link between stochastic processes and kinetic equations is a domain already present in our research 0 [53] and that we aim at developing further.
-They can be viewed either as complementary approaches, useful to take into account different scales (smaller scales for stochastic models, larger scales for mean-field limits), or even as two different viewpoints on the same problem [52], enriching each other.
-Neuroscience is a domain where this is particularly true because noise contributes significantly to the activity of neurons; this is particularly true for networks where mean field limits are derived from stochastic individual-based models and lead to fundamental questions on well-posedness and behaviours of the system 0.
-One strength and originality of our project is our close connections and collaborations not only with probability theorists but also with statisticians.
+The link between stochastic processes and kinetic equations is a domain already present in our research 0 [69] and that we plan to develop further.
+They can be viewed either as complementary approaches, useful to take into account different scales (smaller scales for stochastic models, larger scales for mean-field limits), or even as two different viewpoints on the same problem [68], enriching each other.
+Neuroscience is a domain where this is particularly true because noise contributes significantly to the activity of neurons; this is the case of networks where mean field limits are derived from stochastic individual-based models and lead to fundamental questions on the well-posedness and behaviours of the system 0.
+One strength and originality of our project is our close connection and collaboration not only with probability theorists but also with statisticians, who provide us with efficient help in the identification of our model parameters.